cockroachdb/docs/v22.1/build-a-java-app-with-cockroachdb-hibernate.md

 ### Retrieve large data sets in chunks using cursors

-CockroachDB now supports the Postgres wire-protocol cursors for implicit transactions and explicit transactions executed to completion.
+CockroachDB now supports the PostgreSQL wire-protocol cursors for implicit transactions and explicit transactions executed to completion.
 This means the [PGJDBC driver](https://jdbc.postgresql.org) can use this protocol to stream queries with large result sets.
 This is much faster than [paginating through results in SQL using `LIMIT ..
 OFFSET`](pagination.html).

 For instructions showing how to use cursors in your Java code, see [Getting results based on a cursor](https://jdbc.postgresql.org/documentation/head/query.html#query-with-cursor) from the PGJDBC documentation.